How to Make Greek Yogurt at Home

 - Thick, Creamy Texture: It can be used as a substitute for cream or butter in many cooking and baking recipes.

-- 1 container of Unsweetened Plain Yogurt (about 100g): The starter culture directly determines the success of your yogurt batch.
-Choose a yogurt whose flavor you enjoy, with a recent production date, and let it sit at room temperature for 1-2 hours before starting.
-Using a starter from the same brand as the milk, like Dalatmilk yogurt, can increase compatibility and yield the best results.
+- 1 container of unsweetened plain yogurt (~100g): The starter culture determines how your batch turns out.
+Use yogurt with a recent date and let it sit at room temperature 1–2 hours before starting.
+Using starter and milk from the same brand can improve compatibility — a technical tip, not a brand recommendation.

 Step-by-Step Instructions

-Follow these steps precisely for a perfect batch of Greek yogurt.
+Follow these steps for a batch of Greek yogurt with your preferred texture.

 - Step 1: Pasteurize and Warm the Milk: Pour 1 liter of fresh milk into a pot and heat it over low heat.
 Stir gently to prevent it from scorching.
 When the milk reaches about 40-45°C (104-113°F) (warm to the touch, but not scalding), turn off the heat.
 If you have a thermometer, this is the ideal temperature for the probiotics to thrive.